-The vote for the AAC athlete member to the USOPC Board may be conducted at a Meeting of the Members, or via electronic voting, as determined by the Leadership.
-If conducted at a Meeting of the Members, the Election Administrator shall prove a ballot to all AAC Members (and Alternate Members who have voice and vote because an AAC Member is not present in the case of a Meeting of the Members) entitled to vote.
-The ballot shall include the name of the candidates and voting instructions.
-If conducted by an electronic voting process, the Election Administrator shall send out the ballot to all AAC Members (or Alternate Members) entitled to vote.
+The vote for Team USA ACathlete member to the USOPC Board may be conducted at a Meeting of the Members, or via electronic voting, as determined by the Leadership.The ballot shall include the name of the candidates and voting instructions.
+If conducted by an electronic voting process, the Election Administrator shall send out the ballot to all Team USA AC Members (or Alternate Members) entitled to vote.
 The ballot shall include the name of the candidates and voting instructions, including the time and date by which the ballot must be received by the Election Administrator in order to be counted.
 The Election Administer shall ensure that the ballot and voting process is secure and confidential.

-All AAC Members are entitled to cast one vote for each AAC athlete seat.
-If an AAC Member (or Alternate Member) votes for more than one candidate per seat or the voted ballot is indecipherable, then the ballot shall be declared invalid and not counted.
+All Team USA AC Members are entitled to cast one vote for each Team USA AC athlete seat.
+If an Team USA AC Member (or Alternate Member) votes for more than one candidate per seat or the voted ballot is indecipherable, then the ballot shall be declared invalid and not counted.

 If two USOPC Board seats are to be filled in one election, voting will take place as set forth in the above paragraph.

-Except that if an AAC Member (or Alternate) does not vote for at least two (2) candidates, then the ballot will be declared invalid and not counted.
+\

 The Election Administrator shall count the votes for each candidate.
-The candidate with the highest number of votes shall be elected as the AAC athlete member of the USOPC Board.
-The Election Administrator will announce the election results.
+The candidate with the highest number of votes shall be elected as Team USA AC athlete member of the USOPC Board.
+The Election Administrator will announce the election results to Team USA AC staff.

 If there is a tie, then there shall be a second ballot and the election shall be repeated.
 If a 2nd ballot and election between two candidates does not produce a winner, then a coin toss will be used to determine the successful candidate

-If two USOPC Board seats are to be filled in one election, then if two candidates are tied for first place, both will be elected as the AAC athlete representative to the USOPC Board.
+If two USOPC Board seats are to be filled in one election, then if two candidates are tied for first place, both will be elected as Team USA AC athlete representative to the USOPC Board.
 If three or more candidates are tied for first place, then there will be a second ballot with only the tied candidates up for election.
-The two candidates with the highest number of votes on the second ballot will be elected as the AAC athlete representative to the USOPC Board.
+The two candidates with the highest number of votes on the second ballot will be elected as Team USA AC athlete representative to the USOPC Board.
 If there is a subsequent tie vote, the voting will continue until the tie is broken, with only the tied candidates up for election.

 The Election Administrator shall keep all returned ballots for a period of thirty days after the announcement of the election results.
-A candidate who wishes to contest the election results may examine the ballots at the Election Administrator’s office.
-Any challenge to the election results shall be considered and determined by AAC Leadership.
-The determination of AAC Leadership shall be final.
+A candidate who wishes to contest the election results may examine the ballots.
+Any challenge to the election results shall be considered and determined by Team USA AC Leadership.
+The determination of Team USA AC Leadership shall be final.
 After a period of thirty days, or after the conclusion of any election challenge, whichever is later, the Election Administrator shall destroy the returned ballots.
 The Election Administrator shall not disclose how a Member (or Alternate Member) voted but shall keep such information confidential.

 Incumbency